Koha-Community/kohadocs/en/source/02_administration.rst

 -  Allow

-   -  `opacuserlogin <#opacuserlogin>`__ needs to be set to 'allow'
+-  :ref:`opacuserlogin` needs to be set to 'allow'

 -  Don't allow

 -  Staff will still be able to renew items for patrons via the staff client

 Description:

 -  This preference allows the administration to choose if patrons can renew their checked out materials via their checked out history in the OPAC.
 It allows patrons to renew their materials without having to contact the library or having to return to the library.

-`OpacRenewalBranch <#OpacRenewalBranch>`__
+.. _opacrenewalbranch-label:

+OpacRenewalBranch
 ''''''''''''''''''''''''''''''''''''''''''

 Default: the branch the item was checked out from